xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 continue to be developed using the `xpack` branch; from time to time the main branch can be merged into the `xpack` branch and things kept in sync.

+{% include note.html content="The xPack tools do not require and do not enforce the use of a branch named `xpack`, this is only a recommendation." %}

+## Create xPacks with 3rd party content

+### Existing Git

+If the 3rd party project uses a public Git, fork it, with its original `master` branch, and continue from the **Common steps** section.

+### Non-public repository

+If the 3rd party project does not use a public repository, it is necessary to create one.

+For projects distributed as archives, to simplify maintenance, it is recommended to reconstruct the history in a separate branch (like `originals`).

-## Creating xPacks
+## Create xPacks repositories

+If the project does not already have a forked repository, create a new Git project.

+!!!!
 For consistency reasons, it is recommended for the new xPacks, even if they do not include 3rd party content, to use the `xpack` branch instead of the `master` branch.

-{% include note.html content="The xPack tools do not require and do not enforce the use of a branch named `xpack`, this is only a recommendation." %}

-### Do not use a GitHub Template project
+{% include warning.html content="Do not use a GitHub Template project!
 The easiest way to create new projects would be to use an existing GitHub Template project.

-Unfortunately this path leads to repositories with weirds histories, like disconnected commits, and is not practical.
+Unfortunately, at the time of testing, the repositories resulted by using this method had weirds histories, like disconnected commits; until this will be fixed, this method is not recommended." %}

 ### Create the GitHub project manually